Social choice rules driven by propositional logic: Prominence.

 \begin{proposition} .5em Whenever there is a Condorcet loser, \ie an option $x$ such that $\orv(p_{yx})>\onehalf$ for any $y\neq x$, the symmetric prominence method rejects it as a prominent option. \end{proposition}

 \remark In spite of Corollary~\ref{st:condorcet-nc}, the Condorcet winner can differ from the symmetric prominence winner, \ie the option whose prominence gets a highest acceptability.
-A~simple example is the following: 3~$a\cdsucc b\cdsucc c$, 2~$b\cdsucc c\cdsucc a$, with the following Llull matrix\footnote{Since we deal only with $p_{xy}$ for $x\neq y$, we use the diagonal cells for specifying the simultanoeus labelling of rows and columns by the members of $\ist$.
-The cell in row $x$ and column $y$ gives the value of $v(p_{xy})$.}
+A~simple example is the following: 3~$a\cdsucc b\cdsucc c$, 2~$b\cdsucc c\cdsucc a$, with the following Llull matrix:

-where one easily checks that the Condorcet winner $a$ gets $\urv(\temp_a) - \urv(\nt\temp_a) = 3-2 = 1$, but $\urv(\temp_b) - \urv(\nt\temp_b) = 2-0 = 2$.
+where one easily checks that the Condorcet winner $a$ gets $\Urv(\temp_a) - \Urv(\nt\temp_a) = 3-2 = 1$, but $\Urv(\temp_b) - \Urv(\nt\temp_b) = 2-0 = 2$.

-\paragraph{5.4}{\textbf{Comprehensive prominence}}
+\paragraph{6.4}{\textbf{Comprehensive prominence}}

-\paragraph{5.4.1} To the effect of making a single choice, one can go for supplementing the~symmetric prominence doctrine (\ref{eq:best-implies-tx}--\ref{eq:worst-implies-ntx}) with two additional clauses postulating the existence and uniqueness of a prominent option, namely: $\bigvee_{z\in\ist}\, \temp_z$ (existence), and $\temp_x \rightarrow \nt\temp_y$ (uniqueness). \ensep Let us write down all of these clauses together:
+\paragraph{6.4.1} To the effect of making a single choice, one can go for supplementing the~symmetric prominence doctrine (\ref{eq:best-implies-tx}--\ref{eq:worst-implies-ntx}) with two additional clauses postulating the existence and uniqueness of a prominent option, namely: $\bigvee_{z\in\ist}\, \temp_z$ (existence), and $\temp_x \rightarrow \nt\temp_y$ (uniqueness). \ensep Let us write down all of these clauses together:

 Let us see which clauses derive from (\ref{eq:best-implies-tx-bis}--\ref{eq:tprominent-is-unique}). \ensep We begin by combining pairs of clauses of the form (\ref{eq:best-implies-tx-bis}), which leads to the following ones: